ArcticCrisp1/Team-10-Fitness-Tracker/README.md

 Highlight Zone for each significant heartrate range.
 You will also be presented with a feedback section that will provide advice on how to better optimize your next session.

 **THE REALITY CHECK**
-The app assumes sensor data was collected at a consistent 10 Hz sampling rate.
+- The app assumes sensor data was collected at a consistent 10 Hz sampling rate.
-Heart rate zone thresholds are calculated from each person's estimated_max_hr_bpm, an estimate, not a clinically measured maximum.
+- Heart rate zone thresholds are calculated from each person's estimated_max_hr_bpm, which is not a clinically measured maximum.
-Activity classification is simplified to a movement-intensity level (Low/Moderate/High) rather than identifying the exact activity — a deliberate tradeoff, since accelerometer-only classification of all 7 activity types proved unreliable in testing.
+- Activity classification is simplified to a movement-intensity level (Low/Moderate/High) rather than stating the exact activity
-The app requires a .mat file specifically; it does not read .csv files.
+- The app requires a .mat file specifically (no .csv files)

 <a href="https://drive.mathworks.com/sharing/76f1dbab-16be-47ef-a784-72d71b047028" target="_blank">
   <img src="https://1000logos.net/wp-content/uploads/2021/04/MATLAB-logo.png" alt="Redirect Button">